-The introduction of new tramway types in the city of Graz (Austria) resulted in strong complaints from residents in certain areas.
-To better understand the underlying reasons for these complaints, a systematic measurement campaign was designed for 6 locations in Graz and 2 locations in a comparable European city.
-This procedure combined measurements for vibrations and sound, which were conducted from 8pm to 8am at each location.
-Measured vibration levels (Wm-weighting) remained below the limits of the applicable standard.
-A systematic difference between "old" and "new" tramways was not detectable with standard vibration or acoustic indicators.
+The introduction of new types of tramways in the city of Graz (Austria) resulted in strong complaints from local residents in certain areas of the city.
+Pilot vibration measurement observed some increase in one area where the geological conditions favoured propagation.
+However, no consistent patterns were found which could explain also the raise in complaints from other locations.
+To better understand the underlying reasons for the complaints a systematic measurement exercise was designed for 5 locations and combined measurements for vibrations and sound were conducted from 8pm to 8am by means of a dummy head measurement system HSU III.2 in combination with a SQuadriga II mobile recording system (HEAD acoustics GmbH).
+All measured vibration levels (Wm weighted) remained below the limits of the standard (ÖNORM S 9012).
+However, the required slow weighting (ÖNORM S 9012) showed significant underestimation of the actual perceived vibration exposure.
+On some locations nearly no relevant spread were observed - while larger spread was found on other locations.
+An overall systematic difference between "old" and "new" tramways was not detectable with standard acoustic indicators.
 However, a strong underestimation of the acoustic feature by the A-weighting (C-A > 20 dB) was observed.
-The signal-to-noise-ratio based on C-weighted levels clearly distinguished "old" from "new" trams.
-Analysis of the psychoacoustic parameters revealed a high variability in loudness and roughness at different locations and tram types.
-Roughness and loudness was associated with higher values for "new" trams at some locations.
-However, the "new" trams exhibited higher values for sharpness, but mainly at higher speeds.
-The high variance of vibration and sound indicators at the various locations makes it difficult to identify a single main determinant.
-Rather the integrated consideration of the various indicators.
+The most prominent difference between "old" and "new" trams exhibited the signal to noise ratio based on C-weighted levels.
+Analysis of the psychoacoustic parameters revealed only marginal differences in loudness, tonality and roughness with a slight trend towards higher values with the "new" trams.
+Relevant differences and high values were found in the sharpness analysis for the "new" trams - but only at higher speed levels.
+A high variance of both vibration and sound indicators levels makes it difficult to determine the single main responsible determinants.
+Rather a combination of slight changes seem responsible.